How To Avoid Betting Account Restrictions

 Of course, can we endorse such things?
 The answer is clearly ‘no’.
 However, we are able to report on what others do, for knowledge purposes.

-Well if you're worried about restrictions, that's a good sign as it is likely you will be making money, but you do need to learn how to postpone any stake restrictions for as long as possible.
-The best way to do this is to learn from others, such as via some of the advice in my guide.
-You can of course use your own research, by discussing it with other punters/tipsters and reading up on it via the various betting forums.
+If you're worried about restrictions, that's a good sign as it is likely you will be making money, but you do need to learn how to postpone any stake restrictions for as long as possible.
+The best way to do this is to learn from others.
+You can of course use your own research, discussing the issue with other punters/tipsters and reading up on it via the various betting forums.
 Be wary though as there is a lot of misinformation out there, often peddled itself by the bookmakers deliberately looking to confuse matters.

-If you have been restricted and you can still use your account, albeit partially, my advice is to play around, see what bets you get accepted.
+If you have been restricted and you can still use your account, albeit partially, and our advice is to play around, see what bets you get accepted.
 You might be surprised.
-Sure, you’ll lose a bit of time at worst, but you might learn a thing or two, as I found out with being able to bet on Premier League games to a decent size, even when restricted with a so-called Mickey Mouse bookie.
+Sure, you’ll lose a bit of time at worst, but you might learn a thing or two, as we found out with being able to bet on Premier League games to a decent size, even when restricted with a popular recreational bookie.
 A restricted account is not the end if you play it right.

 For someone who has had accounts closed, well there is nothing you can do as those accounts are already gone, barring of course starting out 'afresh' as some people do with the pseudos (acknowledging that technically speaking the bookie may not permit it).
 It's one reason why prevention is so much better than cure and the longer you leave it, the less you can do something about it.